-Volatia is a leading provider of professional Portuguese interpretation and translation services.
-Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Portuguese language and cultural barriers.
-The secret sauce is our proprietary technology, coupled with our vast network of qualified professional interpreters and translators.
+Volatia is a leading provider of professional Portuguese language translation and interpreter services.
+Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Portuguese translations and interpretations.

 In the NW corner of the Iberian Peninsula, there seems to have lived 2 tribes: the Galician, and in the western side, the Lusitanians, scientific studies saying these being of Celtic origin.
 They seemed to get along well: It took the Romans almost 2 centuries to conquer them.
 Nevertheless, they fast got into Christianity and the Latin language, which 4 centuries of Muslim invasion later on wasn't able to derail.
 They did get some Arabic input, and some from the north barbarians (Visigoths) as well who “visited” in between.
 Besides Lusitanians and Galicians, who were much bound by language, the Peninsula was also inhabited by Basques, Castilians, Catalans and some others whom, little by little, were able to repel for good the invaders around the 11th century.

 D. Afonso Henriques was the 1st king (self-proclaimed) of Portugal in 1139.

 By then the Galaico-Lusitan language (Romanço), had been forming since the 9th century, and first appeared in writing in the 13th century.

 King Denis, The Poet, instituted the language as official in the beginning of the 14th century, while building the 1st University in Coimbra.

 Gil Vicente, the Portuguese Shakespeare, helped spread the language in between popular circles.